History of the Chile national football team

-The history of the Chile national football team dates back to the team's formation and first ever international match in 1910.
+The history of the Chilean national football team dates back to the team's formation and its first ever international match in 1910.

 Early years

 The Federación de Fútbol de Chile is the second oldest South American federation, having been founded in the port city of Valparaíso on June 19, 1895.

 Chile was one of the four founding member nations of CONMEBOL.
 Together with Argentina, Brazil, and Uruguay, the four competed in the first South American Championship, later to be renamed the Copa América, in 1916.
 On October 12, 1926, Chile made the first corner-kick goal in Copa América history in a match against Bolivia.

 1930 World Cup

 At the first ever FIFA World Cup held in Uruguay in 1930, Chile was among the thirteen nations invited to participate in the tournament.

 The manager of Chile was the young Hungarian György Orth.
 Chile was part of Group 1, with Argentina, Mexico, and France.
 Chile won their first two games, defeating Mexico 3–0 on 16 July, then France 1–0 on 19 July.
 Sharing the same number of points, Chile and Argentina played a decisive game, on 22 July at the Estadio Centenario in Montevideo, which ended 3–1 in Argentina's favor, and thus Chile failed to qualify for the second round.